 by Melody Beattie

-My over loved, weathered book is a treasure.
+My over-loved, weathered book is a treasured Book Club favorite.

 A 365-day read, you are bound to resonate with any passage.